 If you're a UK student with a disability, you may be able to receive financial support from the government for special equipment or a helper.

 The NHS Bursary

 The NHS Bursary is a grant currently provided to UK students on undergraduate or postgraduate NHS-funded courses to help you with your living costs.

 The University has a limited number of Social Work Bursaries, which may be awarded to UK students on the BSc Social Work and MSc Social Work courses.

 Fee support from a sponsor

-If you are sponsored, or receive a student loan, your fees will be paid directly by your sponsorship organisation or the Student Loans Company.
+If you are sponsored or receive an undergraduate student loan, your fees will be paid directly by your sponsorship organisation or the Student Loans Company.

 You can make fee payments with your credit or debit card from anywhere with internet access.